 - Iuav University of Venice, keynote lecture on VR

-- Festival Sinema Australia Indonesia on virtual production (2023) and microbudgets (2019); held in Jakarta, Surabaya, Makassar, Yogyakarta & Bandung, in partnership with DFAT
+- Festival Sinema Australia Indonesia on AI and VR (2025), virtual production (2023) and microbudgets (2019); held in Jakarta, Surabaya, Makassar, Yogyakarta & Bandung, in partnership with DFAT

 - the Bibliothèque Nationale (Paris, in French)